Baby Jogger City Mini GT • City Mini • Baby Jogger City Premier • Baby Jogger City Select

 (more detailed reviews coming soon)

-Thule Urban Glide: While the BOB has been the leader in the jogging stroller market for a long time, it faces tough competition from the Thule Urban Glide.
-Not only is it more maneuverable, it has a more affordable price-tag.
+Thule Urban Glide 2: While the BOB has been the leader in the jogging stroller market for a long time, it faces tough competition from the Thule Urban Glide.
+Not only is it more maneuverable, but it also has a more affordable price-tag.

 Budget Jogging Stroller Option: Baby Trend Expedition This is a good jogging stroller for the price, which is generally between $90-$130 on Amazon, depending on the color you choose.
 It isn’t ideal for serious runners, and the front wheel doesn’t feel as stable.
 But you are paying way less than you would be for the top jogging strollers.
 If you are a casual jogger and have a tight budget, you should take a look at this one!

 This is an optional stroller frame that basically serves as wheels to your infant car seat.
 Your living situation will determine how useful this is for you.
 Living in a condo with a long walk to and from the elevator, this was really nice to have when taking the baby out in the car.
 But if you live in a very urban area and don’t use your personal car much, it probably isn’t worth it.
 If you get this, it should be the same brand as your car seat.
+Not every infant car seat has a frame/caddy that works with it.
 Now that we live in a suburban area, I still see this being useful anytime we go somewhere in the car with the baby in the first 5-ish months.
 The stroller frames are lightweight and easy to fold and put in the trunk.
-You can keep the baby in the car seat and easily snap the seat on to the frame when going to an appointment, a restaurant, or anywhere really.
+You can keep the baby in the car seat and easily snap the seat on to the frame when going to an appointment, a restaurant, a park or anywhere really.
+That way you don’t have to lug the car seat around on your arm or take your infant out of the car seat to put in another stroller.
+We loved our Chicco Caddy Stroller Frame.

 Later (5-ish months)